Coaching at Practitioner Level

 At the end of this phase, you’ll be a fully qualified certified coach who can offer services to a wide variety of clients (private and corporate ones).

-During Phase 2, everything you’ve learnt in Phase 1 will be consolidated and built upon.
+During Phase 2, everything you’ve learned in Phase 1 will be consolidated and built upon.
 In Phase 2, more tools will be added and more skills taught and perfected, so you’ll be ready to be a confident working coach, who has a good number of satisfied clientele to continue your coaching career with.

 - Being a confident and self-regulated professional coach practitioner who is working in the community.